CalHenry/job-scraper-llm-comparison/README.md

 We can then chain operations in a pipeline that uses the expressions.

-I'm already familiar with traditional string manipulation and know it would work even if the solution is cumbersome and complex.
+I'm already familiar with traditional string manipulation and know it would work even if the solution can be cumbersome and complex.
 We will see if an LLM can be a solution and be competitive, both outputs will be in JSON format for easy comparison.

 #### 🤖 Model selection

 Choosing the right model can be a complicated task.
 I wanted to use a small LLM that could run **locally** on my machine to have a **free**, **low resources** and **offline** solution.
-I used Ollama with an M1 Pro MacBook.
-I selected the model [**qwen2.5:3b**](https://ollama.com/library/qwen2.5) mainly because it supports JSON outputs and has a big context window (Under Apache 2.0 license).
+I selected the model [**qwen2.5:3b**](https://ollama.com/library/qwen2.5) mainly because it supports JSON outputs and has a big context window.
+(The model is under the Apache 2.0 license).

-Choosing the right model can be a complicated task and testing many models takes time and resources.
+Testing many models takes time and resources.
 I decided to select a model that had good results with no optimizations and tried to improve from there.
-It is also important to define what we want the model to do and how.
+It is also important to think ahead about what we want the model to do and how.

 In this project we use the LLM for **content extraction** and it is particularly suited because:
 - 100% of the content to extract is in the input